Cleod9/importjs/README.md

 		};
 	}

-	//Set exports to 'SomeDependency', when we unpack in another package we will receive 'SomeDependency' module.exports = SomeDependency;
+	//Set exports to 'SomeDependency', when we unpack in another module we will receive 'SomeDependency' module.exports = SomeDependency;
 });
 ```